❄️ Debt Snowball Calculator

 What is the debt snowball method?

 The snowball method, popularised by Dave Ramsey, is to pay minimums on every debt and direct any extra cash at the smallest balance first.
-When that debt is gone, you "snowball" its minimum payment into the next-smallest debt, and so on.
+When that debt is gone, you 'snowball' its minimum payment into the next-smallest debt, and so on.
 The wins-first psychology beats the slightly worse maths for most people.

 Snowball vs avalanche — which is better?